COMP2150-24s1/level-design-assessment-DollarStoreObelisk/README.md

 ![First draft of Acid Section](DocImages/AcidSection.HEIC)

-I introduced the acid here, as I believed that the player had adequately adapted to most of the rules of platforming in this game, and acid with the respawn point would further reinforce the ideas the player had of the jumping properties.
-While a checkpoint was available earlier, it would likely have seen its first use here, as I expect the player to first attempt the jump over the acid.
-As the player respawned, I expected them to then explore the area, and see if they could break the wall that was just a bit ahead.
+As the player had learned the basic rules of this game’s platforming, I introduced the acid to build off it, and introduced the properties of the respawn point to iron out ideas the player would have over the platforming system’s values.
+While a checkpoint was available earlier, the first use appears here, as I expect the player to first attempt the jump over the acid.
+As the player respawned, I expected them to then explore the area, and see if they could break the wall that was ahead.

-I reinforced this through the placement of the checkpoint, making the player walk more forwards, to break them out of possible repetition by giving them time to think, while not pulling them out of the game.
-I used platforms first with a pressure plate to demonstrate this idea, then with a switch only activatable with the gun, to set up for the run and gun section ahead.
+The placement of the checkpoint reinforced this, by making the player walk further to return to the same point, giving atmosphere for players to think of alternate solutions.
+Platforms were first introduced with a pressure plate activation to highlight triggers in a familiar environment, then with a gun-accessed switch, to set up for the run and gun section ahead.

 ![Final view of acid section](DocImages/AcidSectionFinalView.png)